firebase/firebase-android-sdk/docs/ktx/firestore.md

 ## Getting Started

-To use the Cloud Firestore Android SDK with Kotlin Extenstions, add the following to your app's `build.gradle` file:
+To use the Cloud Firestore Android SDK with Kotlin Extensions, add the following to your app's `build.gradle` file:

 ```groovy